 "New Zealanders are working harder instead of smarter, making it harder to improve living standards," says Commission Chair Dr. Ganesh Nana.
 "Poor productivity leads to higher prices for everyday items, which can be a burden for those with low incomes."

-Yet, New Zealand's productivity record is poor.
-A recent publication released by the New Zealand Productivity Commission reveals that New Zealanders work longer hours: 34.2 hours per week compared with 31.9 hours per week in other OECD countries.
-And New Zealanders produce less: $68 of output per hour, compared with $85 of output per hour in other OECD countries.
+Productivity matters because it affects our daily lives and overall wellbeing.
+It impacts how much we get paid and the quality of healthcare available.
+However, New Zealand's productivity record is poor.
+A recent publication by the New Zealand Productivity Commission reveals that New Zealanders work longer hours (34.2 hours per week) compared to other OECD countries (31.9 hours per week), and produce less ($68 of output per hour compared to $85 of output per hour in other OECD countries).

-"Innovation is the key to unlocking New Zealand's productivity.
-There are only so many hours in the day that people can work, so creating new technology and adopting new and better ways of working is critical to achieving effective change."
+"Innovation is the key to improving New Zealand's productivity.
+People can only work so many hours in a day, so creating new technology and adopting better ways of working is critical to achieving effective change."